Aircoookie/WLED-Docs/docs/moonmodules/merge-history.md

 * do not reset ui variables if something is wrong (e.g. 4ld/type, enabled)
 * use errorMessage instead and show errormessage in settings ui
 * if global pins are -1, then there is no initialization of spi/i2c if usermods set pins to use global no initialisation
-* HLD_PIN_* variables are used in platformio to specify defaults for global pins, no use of the recent introduced new variables I2CSDAPIN (etc) as causes more confusion, HLD_PIN serve these function and is used instead
+* HLD_PIN_* variables are used in platformio to specify defaults for global pins, no use of the recent introduced new variables I2CSDAPIN (etc) as causes more confusion, HLD_PIN serve these function and is used instead,
+* HW_PIN_DATASPI and HW_PIN_MOSISPI both existed but is one pin, merged to HW_PIN_MOSISPI as MOSI and MISO is both data
 * i2c_scl (etc) variables are used in usermods without if -1 then HLD_PIN check, i2c_scl (etc) most be proper initialized before it can be used.
 * No hijacking of global vars (giving them a value) in usermods
 * Don't register pins if usermod is not enabled